echen333/cp-workshop/1_setup.md

   6. Click "OK" to close all the dialog boxes.
 - Restart your computer or command prompt to apply the changes.

+### On Linux

+- Open a terminal and run `sudo apt install build-essential`
+- Once that finishes, run `g++ --version` in the terminal to verify it installed properly.

 ## Create an Account on Codeforces and Join GT Group

 1. Go to the [Codeforces website](https://codeforces.com/).